All Products

 New

-Function Compute supports the gRPC protocol, letting you directly trigger gRPC services using an HTTP trigger.
-The function acts as a gRPC server to handle streaming and non-streaming client requests.
-It also benefits from the auto scaling and O&M-free capabilities of the serverless architecture.
+Function Compute supports the gRPC protocol.
+You can directly trigger gRPC services using HTTP triggers.
+The function acts as a gRPC server to process streaming and non-streaming client requests.
+It also benefits from the elastic scaling and fully managed capabilities of the serverless architecture.

 MCP Streamable affinity